Sets a prefix for all event fields added by the transform.

 Normally, if a VRL program encounters an error when processing an event, the original,

-unmodified event will be sent downstream.
-In some cases, you may not wish to send the event
+unmodified event is sent downstream.
+In some cases, you may not want to send the event

 any further, such as if certain transformation or enrichment is strictly required.
 Setting